BookingBug/dev.bookingbug.com/docs/rest-api/availability.md

 ## Day Data

 The Day Data gets data for a range of days.
-This end-point retreives a set of day date for a bookable service items.
+This end-point retrieves a set of day date for a bookable service items.
 Bookable items in BookingBug are a service with either or both of a Resource and a Person.
 These are combined into a single EventID.

 #### Parameters